delta-io/delta/PROTOCOL.md

 partitionValues| Map[String, String] | A map from partition column to value for this file.
-See also [Partition Value Serialization](#Partition-Value-Serialization) size| Long | The size of this data file in bytes tags | Map[String, String] | Map containing metadata about this file deletionVector | [DeletionVectorDescriptor Struct](#Deletion-Vectors) | Either null (or absent in JSON) when no DV is associated with this data file, or a struct (described below) that contains necessary information about the DV that is associated with this data file.
+See also [Partition Value Serialization](#Partition-Value-Serialization) size| Long | The size of this data file in bytes tags | Map[String, String] | Map containing metadata about this file deletionVector | [DeletionVectorDescriptor Struct](#Deletion-Vectors) | Either null (or absent in JSON) when no DV is associated with this data file, or a struct (described below) that contains necessary information about the DV that is part of this logical file.

 The following is an example `remove` action.
 ```